 With reclaimed barn wood and rustic metal, these offices are sure to make a lasting impression.

-With the idea of recreating an old western bank, these builders used reclaimed barn wood for siding and rustic metal roofing and accents to make this commercial space look like it came right out of the Old West.
+With the idea of recreating an old western bank, these builders used reclaimed barn wood for siding and a rustic metal roof, with accents to make this commercial space look like it came right out of the Old West.
 "Steel is a great material to work with and not as many companies use it out here as much as other materials.
 It makes our buildings stand out.
 We chose Bridger Steel because it was the most authentic and Western looking steel."

-Along with standing seam roofing, this project uses corrugated metal roofing and wainscot.
+Along with a standing seam metal roof, this project uses corrugated metal roofing and wainscot.
 Corrugated metal has been around for many years, making it the perfect accent for rustic, commercial buildings.
 "Steel transports the building to the west.
 It gives an authentic Western look—unique and inspiring."

 Corrugated metal on the side of this commercial space adds texture and dimension to make this building stand out.